Verschuur95/BIMP_SegmentationInterpolation/README.md

 - morphological contour interpolation from ITK using 3D slicer,
 - _ImageShapeBasedInterpolation_ from MevisLab.

-Morphological contour interpolation works properly in structures with a more flattened surface (e.g. cerebellum, brainstem and deep gray matter), but in structures with more protrusion/depression, e.g. cortical gray matter and white matter, severe segmentation errors were seen.
-In Figure 3c, we can see that interpolation leads to oversegmentation of white matter, compared to the original segmentation (Figure 3a) and the proposed method (Figure 3b).
+Morphological contour interpolation works properly in structures with a more flattened surface (e.g. cerebellum, brain stem and deep gray matter), but in structures with more protrusion/depression, e.g. cortical gray matter and white matter, severe segmentation errors were seen.
+In Figure 3c, we can see that interpolation leads to over segmentation of white matter, compared to the original segmentation (Figure 3a) and the proposed method (Figure 3b).
 Shape-based interpolation seems more accurate than contour interpolation, but details at the cortical gray matter and white matter interface are lost (Figure 3d).

 ![Segmentation Interpolation](SegmentationInterpolation.PNG)